harshmahalle/ToDo-App---Backend-Logic/README.md

 # ToDo App

-This is a backend application for a blog app.
+This is a backend application for a ToDo app.
 You can connect any frontend to this backend, or use one of the provided frontend applications:

 - [TO DO App Frontend](https://github.com/harshmahalle/To-Do-List-Using-HTML-CSS-and-JS-.git)